Race Recap: Peaks & Trails

 Arriving at the bottom, I took in fuel at the aid station and was so ecstatic to discover they had witchetty grub lollies.
 They are kind of like a cross between a milk bottle/banana lolly/strawberry & cream, but WAY better.
 You won’t find them in any commercial supermarket, and will only ever find them in specialized lolly shops.
 Needless to say, I took a handful and went on my merry way.

 With my belly full of grubs the poles came out again, and I fast hiked my way up the Piccaninny.
-Just before arriving at the checkpoint a runner making her way down said to me “poles, now why didn’t I think of that, I could have so used them”.
-And that is exactly why I brought them.
+Just before arriving at the checkpoint a runner making her way down said to me “Poles, now why didn’t I think of that, I could have so used them”.
+And that is exactly why I bought them.

 The chunk of the course and elevation were done, but with 8km to go, anything can happen.
 While I had passed numerous runners, I was also getting past (I think by 22k entrants).

-One of my poles came out of it’s holding.
+One of my poles came out of its holding.
 Luckily I heard it and stopped to pick it up.
-Unfortunately, it wasn’t the only thing I dropped and had to spend the time backtracking.
-Not ideal but if I take in, I take it out.
+Unfortunately, it wasn’t the only thing I dropped and had to spend time backtracking.
+Not ideal but if I take it in, I take it out.

 When I passed Tom, I dumped my poles and a few other things with him.
 I noticed the instant weight difference in the pack.